Code of Conduct for Research Integrity

 The College follows The European Charter Of Fundamental Rights.

-The college follows The European Charter of Fundamental Rights.
-Taking into account the ethical aspects of research practices has a particular significance in the European legal framework as the European Union is founded on a common ground of shared values laid out in the European Charter of Fundamental Rights.
+Taking into account the ethical aspects of research practices have a particular significance in the European legal framework as the European Union is founded on a common ground of shared values laid out in the European Charter of Fundamental Rights.

-The charter recognises a range of personal, civil, political, economic and social rights.
+The Charter recognises a range of personal, civil, political, economic and social rights.
 The Cologne European Council of June 1999 entrusted the task of drafting a charter to a convention.
-The Lisbon Treaty incorporates the charter into the Treaty of the European Union, giving the charter an equal legal effect, and states that all European legislation needs to conform to the principles of the charter.
+The Lisbon Treaty incorporates the Charter into the Treaty on the European Union, giving the charter an equal legal effect, and states that all European legislation needs to conform to the principles of the Charter.
 Consequently, this also applies to the European research policy.
 The European Charter of Fundamental Rights contains several principles which can be relevant in the context of research.
-These principles form the basis of important ethic guidelines, but also support conduct in research.
+These principles form the basis of important ethics guidelines but also support the conduct of research.

 Article 3 – Right to the integrity of the person

-Everyone has the right to respect for his or her private and family life and home.
+Everyone has the right to respect for his or her physical and mental integrity.